mramshaw/Docker/README.md

 ## Terminology

-I had been using Docker for years when I was asked what was the difference between a __container__ and an __image__.
-And to be honest, I had completely forgotten (it's like being asked whether you start walking with your right foot or your left - most people just do it.
-Or which came first, the chicken or the egg?).
-So, in case someone tries to trick ___you___ with this question, here is my definition:
+Docker itself is not too hard to learn and use, but in case you are ever asked the difference between a __container__ and an __image__, here is my definition:

-> A Docker __container__ wraps one or more Docker __images__ into an invisible
+> A Docker __container__ wraps one or more Docker __images__ into a process
-> box with everything needed to run an application.
+> with everything needed to run an application.

-[This is from an operating system point of view; from an application point of view, it is of course your responsibility to add all of the software components needed to run your application.]
+[This is from an ___operating system___ point of view; from an ___application___ point of view, it is of course your responsibility to add all of the software components needed to run your application.]

-In general, the base image corresponds to a linux operating system (such as Debian or Ubuntu) - or, in the case of a language image, all of the language components layered on top of a linux operating system.
+In general, the base image will correspond to a \*nix operating system (such as CentOS) or a language (such as Node.js).
+In the case of a language image, all of the language components will be layered on top of a (probably) linux base image (make a note of which one - it will be important).

-[Note that __DOCKER__ itself will handle the operating system issues, which means that linux Docker images can be run on a MacBook or a Windows desktop, as long as an appropriate version of Docker has been installed.]
+[Note that __DOCKER__ itself will handle the operating system issues, which means that \*nix Docker images can be run on any hardware (such as a MacBook or Windows desktop) for which a version of Docker can been installed.]

 ## Process